 I recently came across the term “Christ-encountering prayer” through an article by Fred Hartley entitled, “A Praying Church Is a Missional Church” in Prayer Connect Magazine.
 This concept grips my heart and had me asking the question, “What does Christ-encountering prayer look like in my life?”
-Heading to my trusty thesaurus, I came across some intriguing thoughts that are very descriptive of ways to experience Christ-encountering prayer.
+Heading to my trusty thesaurus, I came across some intriguing synonyms for “encounter” which stimulated some thoughts that describe ways to experience Christ-encountering prayer.
 Let’s take a look together:

 Meeting – Prayer allows us to meet with Christ in the same way that Jesus met with the Father while on earth.
 He went to lonely, solitary places to key in on the voice of the One who continually instructed Him as He functioned in the realm of the flesh: “Therefore Jesus answered and was saying to them, “Truly, truly, I say to you, the Son can do nothing of Himself, unless it is something He sees the Father doing; for whatever the Father does, these things the Son also does in like manner” (John 5:19).
 What would your prayer life look like if you sought the activity of God in all things?
 Perhaps we could frame our prayer something like this: “Father, I can do nothing apart from You!
 Help me to see what You are doing around me so that I can take part in the activity of Your kingdom!”
 There is another kind of meeting with Jesus that is happening all over the earth…as God’s people intercede for those who have yet to know Him, the Father is moving through dreams and visions.
 Many times in closed nations, the only missionary that can get through is a prayer missionary.
 Continually, there are reports of Muslims who are responding to Jesus because they have encountered Him in a dream or vision.
 “Lord Jesus, may the prayers of my heart for those who are lost go places I could never dream of going physically.
 May You send dreams and visions in response to my prayers so that Your glory will be known throughout all the earth!”